-To build on the Social investment programme a number of workshops were held including for the community sector and social contract holders.
+To build on the social investment programme a number of workshops were held.
+These were open to the broader community sector as well.

 Approximately 180 participants have attended a range of workshops for the community and social sector.

 These have included: